 - Protect newly-planted bulbs and seedlings with snail pellets.
 Use animal-friendly pellets like Multiguard Snail & Slug Killer and use as per packet instructions.

-- If mildew appears on your roses or hydrangeas, spray with fungicide.
+- If mildew appears on your roses or hydrangeas, spray with a fungicide such as Zaleton.

 - Aphids on pansy and viola seedlings can be kept under control with pyrethrum.